Published by David MacKenzie

 Another would be to focus only on the ball strike.
 After seeing exactly the shape of the shot you want to hit, focus directly on the back of the ball and swinging through it.

 Leave the swing thoughts about the swing itself for the driving range and truly connect with the shot you are about to hit.
 Become immersed in IT not the action required to produce it.
+I go into a lot more detail in conscious vs subconscious control of your swing in my Golf State of Mind Training System.
 You have plenty of time to do all your “thinking” during your pre-shot routine by going through good preparation: fundamentals, visualization, and shot selection etc.

 Keep your process going quickly and keep seeing the shot until your “go trigger” to tells you it’s time to make a confident, thought-free, aggressive swing at the target.

 Why not make having no mechanical swing thoughts your goal for your next round, and really increase your focus on the target and shot shape?
 Give it a go and let me know how you get on.